CivicActions/openacr/openacr/drupal-9.markdown

 Notes: Not applicable.

+Conformance to the 9 criteria listed below is distributed as follows:

+- 5 supported
+- 0 partially supported
+- 0 not supported
+- 4 not applicable

 | Criteria                                                                                                  | Conformance Level                 | Remarks and Explanations                                                                           |
 | --------------------------------------------------------------------------------------------------------- | --------------------------------- | -------------------------------------------------------------------------------------------------- |
 | [302.1 Without Vision](https://www.access-board.gov/ict/#302.1)                                           | <ul><li>Supports</li> </ul>       | <ul><li>Testing has been done with JAWS, NVDA and VoiceOver.</li> </ul>                            |